-Follow our guidelines on video export settings to get the best quality output for your content in Wistia.
+Follow our guidelines on media export settings to get the best quality output for your content in Wistia.

-Before you start uploading to your Wistia account, get familiar with our recommendations for video resolution, settings, and formats.
-This will make uploading easier, and you will end up with top quality web encodes for your videos!
+Before you start uploading to your Wistia account, get familiar with our recommendations for media settings, file formats, and video resolution.
+This will make uploading easier, and you will end up with top quality web encodes for your medias!

-Export settings are configured when you publish or export a video from your editing/creation tools.
-Wistia has a few ideal specifications we recommend when you export a video prior to uploading:
+Export settings are configured when you publish or export a media from your editing/creation tools.
+Wistia has a few ideal specifications we recommend when you export a media prior to uploading:

 - File Type: MP4 (recommended)